10 Ways to Keep Your Heart Healthy

 2. Eat a balanced diet

-Focus on a diet rich in fruits, vegetables, whole grains, lean proteins, and healthy fats like those found in nuts, seeds, and olive oil.
+Focus on best foods for heart health including fruits, vegetables, whole grains, lean proteins, and healthy fats like those found in nuts, seeds, and olive oil.
 Limit saturated fats, trans fats, cholesterol, sodium, and added sugars.

 Read our blog on Best Foods to Improve Your Heart Health to understand in-depth about heart-friendly diet options.